pisanuw/capstone-demo/README.md

 1. To Debug, use the VSC menu:
     1. RUN > Start Debugging (F5)
     2. If it asks you to select a debugging mode / script, use "C/C++: g++ build and debug files"
-        1. If it does ask, is should only ask you this the first time debugging
+        1. If it does ask, is should only ask you this the first time debugging this repo.